Victims of Nazi Germany: Post-Nazi persecution

 Many homosexuals who were liberated from the concentration camps were persecuted in postwar Germany.
 Survivors were subject to prosecution under Paragraph 175 (which forbade "lewdness between men"), with time served in the concentration camps deducted from their sentences.
 This contrasted with the treatment of other groups persecuted by Nazi Germany, who were compensated for the loss of family members and educational opportunities.

+Transgender people

+In Nazi Germany, transgender people were prosecuted, barred from public life, forcibly detransitioned, and imprisoned and killed in concentration camps.
+Though some factors, such as whether they were considered "Aryan", heterosexual with regard to their birth sex, or capable of useful work had the potential to mitigate their circumstances, being transgender was largely considered an act of deceit by the Nazi state, and German citizens were encouraged to report them whenever and wherever possible.

 Political groups

 Anti-Nazi dissidents in Germany

 Another large group of victims was composed of German and foreign civilian activists from across the political spectrum who opposed the Nazi regime, captured resistance fighters (many of whom were executed during—or immediately after—their interrogation, particularly in occupied Poland and France) and, sometimes, their families.
 German political prisoners were a substantial proportion of the first inmates at Dachau (the prototypical Nazi concentration camp).
 The political People's Court was notorious for the number of its death sentences.